apache/cordova-docs/www/docs/en/dev/plugin_ref/spec.md

 arch(string) <br/> ==windows== | Allowed values: `x86`, `x64` or `ARM`. <br/> Indicates that the file should only be included when building for the specified architecture. device-target <br/> ==windows== | Allowed values: `win` (or `windows`), `phone` or `all`. <br/> Indicates that the file should only be included when building for the specified target device type. versions <br/> ==windows== | Indicates that the file should only be included when building for versions that match the specified version string.
-Value can be any valid node semantic version range string.
+Value can be any valid node semantic version range string. reference <br/> ==windows== | Indicates that the file should be referenced from the src rather than copied to the target destination.
+The file will appear in Visual Studio with the file name specified by target, however will point to the respective src, depending on the architecture.

 Examples: